apache/mesos/docs/configuration/agent.md

 or a source that Docker image archives (result of <code>docker save</code>) are stored.
-The Docker archive source could be specified either as a local path (i.e: <code>/tmp/docker/images</code>), or as an HDFS URI (i.e: <code>hdfs://localhost:8020/archives/</code>) that this option won't change the default registry server for Docker containerizer.
+The Docker archive source could be specified either as a local path (i.e: <code>/tmp/docker/images</code>), or as an HDFS URI (i.e: <code>hdfs://localhost:8020/archives/</code>).
+Note that this option won't change the default registry server for Docker containerizer.
 (default: https://registry-1.docker.io)
   </td>
 </tr>